theelectricbrain/PySeidon/README.md

   based packages.
 This project can be seen as two folded.
 On the one hand, it aims to enhance data accessibility for all the partners of the EcoEII consortium thanks to simple client protocols.
-On the other hand, it aims to develop standardised numerical toolbox gathering specific analysis functions for measured and simulated data (FVCOM model) to the EcoEII partners.
+On the other hand, it aims to develop a standardised numerical toolbox gathering specific analysis functions for measured and simulated data (FVCOM model) to the EcoEII partners.
 * Additionally, this project was the ideal opportunity to transport various scripts and packages accumulated over the years into Python.
 These scripts and packages have been extensively used by the tidal energy community for more than a decade.
-The 'Contributors' section of this document is a mere attempt to acknowledge the work of those who participated more or less indirectly to the development of this tool box.
-We are consciously standing on the shoulders of a multitude giants...so please forgive us if we forgot one of them.
+The 'Contributors' section of this document is a mere attempt to acknowledge the work of those who participated directly or indirectly to the development of this tool box.
+We are consciously standing on the shoulders of a multitude of giants...so please forgive us if we forgot one of them.
 * The present package is still a work in progress, so the more feedback, the better